GuJEMSAdTech/gujemsandroidsdk/README.md

 The SdkUtil instance provides global options for the sdk:

 -NonPersonalizedAdsStatus with setNonPersonalizedAdsStatus method

-In case of users opting out of personalized ads served by G+J e|MS, please set SdkUtil.setNonPersonalizedAdsStatus(true) on every app view.

 ## Usage
 If you are interested in upgrading the SDK please move forward to Chapter "Upgrading from v1.4.x to v2.1.x".